Money Burning Improves Mediated Communication: Model

-In canonical MDMBs, the input sets to a MDMB are the type sets while the output sets are the sets of distributions of types.
-The output message of the canonical MDMB contains \emph{all} information transmitted to the Receiver, and the amount of money burning in the canonical MDMB does not provide any extra piece of information about the Sender's type beyond that contained in the output message.
+In canonical MDMBs, the input sets are the type sets, while the output sets are the sets of distributions of types.
+Although the canonical message space is written as $\Delta(\Theta)$, only finitely many posterior messages are used with positive probability in any canonical MDMB considered here.
+The output message of the canonical MDMB contains \emph{all} information transmitted to the Receiver, and the amount of money burning does not provide any additional information.
 Hence, $\phi$ in a canonical MDMB can be decomposed into two parts.
-The first part is a \emph{signaling scheme} $\pi$, and the second part is a \emph{money-burning scheme} $x$ which is contingent on the output message.
-This decomposition has a similar structure to the revelation principle in \cite{doval2022mechanism}.
+The first part is a \emph{signaling scheme} $\pi$, and the second part is a \emph{money-burning scheme} $x$ that is contingent on the output message.
+This decomposition has a similar structure to the revelation principle in \cite{doval2022mechanism}, except that $x$ is a deterministic function.
 Henceforth, we use $(\pi,x)$ to refer to a canonical MDMB.

-In a canonical MDMB, the canonical assessment ensures that the Sender's strategy is truthful-telling and the Receiver's posterior belief coincides with the output message. \begin{definition}[Canonical assessments] For a canonical MDMB, an assessment $(\sigma,\alpha,\mu)$ is canonical if $\sigma(\theta|\theta)=1$ and $\mu(u,x(u))=u$ for any $u\in\textbf{supp}\{\pi(\theta)\}$. \end{definition}
+In a canonical MDMB, the canonical assessment ensures that the Sender's strategy is truthful-telling and the Receiver's posterior belief coincides with the output message. \begin{definition}[Canonical assessments] For a canonical MDMB, an assessment $(\sigma,\alpha,\mu)$ is canonical if $\sigma(\theta|\theta)=1$ and $\mu(\nu,x(\nu))=\nu$ for any $\nu\in\textbf{supp}\{\pi(\theta)\}$. \end{definition}

-The following proposition explains that every MDMB has a corresponding canonical MDMB that maintains the same expected payoff of Sender.
-This proposition allows us to focus only on the canonical MDMBs and the associated canonical assessment without loss of generality as depicted in \autoref{fig:Revelation_Principle}. \begin{proposition} For any MDMB $(M,S,\phi)$ and $(\sigma,\alpha,\mu)\in \mathcal{E}[\mathcal{G}_{M,S,\phi}(\mu_0)]$, there exists a canonical MDMB $(\pi,x)$ and a canonical assessment $(\sigma^*,\alpha^*,\mu^*)\in \mathcal{E}[\mathcal{G}_{(\pi,x)}(\mu_0)]$ such that the expected payoffs of Sender in both assessments are the same. \end{proposition} \begin{proof} This proof is relegated to \autoref{sec:appendix_proof}. \end{proof}
+The following proposition shows that every MDMB has a corresponding canonical MDMB that maintains the same expected payoffs of the Sender and the Receiver.
+This proposition allows us to focus exclusively on the canonical MDMBs and the associated canonical assessment without loss of generality, as depicted in \autoref{fig:Revelation_Principle}.

-In the rest of this section, we explain how to apply \autoref{prop:revelation_principle} to simplify the optimal MDMB problem.
-We first define a sequence of necessary concepts related to the belief-based approach.
-Then, we explain how to apply \autoref{prop:revelation_principle} and the belief approach to 1) convert Sender's optimality constraints to incentive-compatible constraints and 2) convert the Bayes updating and Receiver's optimality constraints to the Bayes plausible constraints.